SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

    * - node.setAlwaysValid()
      - Specify that the valid signal of the given node is always True.
 To use on the first node of a pipeline
    * - node.setAlwaysReady()
      - Specify that the ready signal of the given node is always True.
-To use on the last node of a pipeline, usefull if you don't have to implement backpresure.
+To use on the last node of a pipeline, useful if you don't have to implement backpresure.

 .. code-block:: scala

     val n0, n1, n2 = Node()
-    val OUT = NamedType(UInt(16 bits))
+    val OUT = SignalKey(UInt(16 bits))

     val outputFlow = master Flow(UInt(16 bits))
     outputFlow.valid := n2.valid